There are a number of leadership styles, some more effective than others.

-There are any number of leadership styles, some more effective than others.
-Current thinking about leadership with the new business imperatives of talent attraction and retention, innovation and the challenge of integrating and taking advantage of the millennial generations strengths and ways of working requires inspirational leadership styles that create meaning in the workplace.
+Leadership styles that are appropriate for the current organisational imperatives are varied.
+The need to attract and retain talent, to innovate and be agile, the challenge of taking advantage of the millennial and z generation’s strengths requires purposeful inspirational leadership styles that create meaning in the workplace.
 The individual leader may choose one or more of these leadership styles to suit their personality or perspective.

 The Authentic Leadership Style

 Authentic leadership is a concept introduced in the “noughties”.
 Authentic leadership is a leadership style that is consistent with a leaders’ personality and core values, and that is honest, ethical and practical.
 It is useful in that no matter what the context the individual uses an inner compass to guide themselves and others and this also allow real and trusting connection with followers.